 Basically, the more you know about your past, the more well-poised you are to take on the present and future challenges.
 In other words, reading old literature can thicken the width of your wisdom.

 “A person could best navigate the challenges of life by taking his or her bearings from famous figures from the past.”

 He does admit, however, that escorting readers to the past is a hard sell and that he is writing this book for 2% who will take up this challenge.

 Historical anecdotes galore

 The book abounds in anecdotes of historical personalities who themselves looked back to the past to gain motivation.

 Machiavelli and Plutarch, in particular, found solace in communion with great figures of their past.
 Machiavelli with philosophers and poets, and Plutarch with emperors and warriors.
 Jacobs asserts

 “A man cut off from the past is unjustly disinherited.”

 The need to have a deep understanding of the past also arises from the modern-day readers’ kneejerk tendency to disavow anything that doesn’t fit in with the dominant concerns of the moment.

-It’s not news that social media helps in fueling and propagating half-truths and disinformation.
+It’s not news that social media helps in propagating half-truths and disinformation.
 Today’s social-feed craving audience, for the lack of temporal bandwidth, will jump all over once-revered personalities even on account of dubious provocations.